StJohnErvin/polaris/polaris.shopify.com/content/contributing/components.md

 - Check [W3C](https://www.w3.org/WAI/ARIA/apg/patterns/) for examples of the pattern the component implements
 - Consider whether the existing component could be replaced entirely if it were broken up into smaller components

+#### Case study

+In the years since Polaris launched in 2017, we've learned a lot from the Shopify and design system communities.
+As the system's matured, we've found that many of the components should evolve toward [composition over configuration](https://maecapozzi.com/composition-vs-configuration/).
+Many props is a signal that a component is solving too many problems or is too opinionated.
+When that's the case, there's an opportunity to refactor the component or build a new component to better meet merchant needs.

 For example, `Autocomplete` implements [the combobox with list pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
 When the Deliver team looked into fixing bugs in the component, they decided it would benefit from being broken down into two new components.
 They contributed `Combobox` and `Listbox` and refactored `Autocomplete` to use them.
-This reduced complexity and made the `Autocomplete` easier to maintain and extend.
+This reduced complexity and made `Autocomplete` easier to maintain.

-The Deliver team's contribution enabled the Polaris team to improve the UX of tag autocomplete inputs in a follow-up project.
+The Deliver team partnered with the Polaris team to improve the UX of tag autocomplete inputs in a follow-up project.
 To accomplish this, we refactored `Combobox` and `Listbox` to support [the combobox with both list and inline autocomplete pattern](https://www.w3.org/WAI/ARIA/apg/example-index/combobox/combobox-autocomplete-both.html) with automatic selection.
 Every `Autocomplete` in the Shopify Admin benefited from those improvements without any code changes needed upstream in the app.

 #### How to contribute

 1. Submit or assign yourself to an existing [feature proposal](https://github.com/Shopify/polaris/issues/new?assignees=&labels=Feature+request&template=FEATURE_REQUEST.md) or [new component proposal](https://github.com/Shopify/polaris/issues/new?assignees=&labels=&template=NEW_COMPONENT.md)
 2. [Prepare your development environment](/contributing/shipping-your-contribution#setting-up-your-local-developement-environment)
-3. Prototype and iterate on your proposal
-4. Test with merchants as you iterate if possible
+3. Prototype and iterate on your proposal, testing with merchants as you iterate if possible
-5. Commit your changes and [open a pull request](/contributing/shipping-your-contribution#making-your-first-pr)
+4. Commit your changes and [open a pull request](/contributing/shipping-your-contribution#making-your-first-pr)